Incentives for energy recovery in LCA for plastics

 The project will combine knowledge and insights from previous project about modelling of recycling with environmental data for plastics and continue to evaluate and discuss the circular footprint formula with focus on the impacts from factor B on the outcome.
 Modelling of waste mangement of polyethen (LDPE) produced both from renewable and fossil resources will also be carried out during the project.

-The results were presented at a webinar on January 21, 2021.
-A recording of the webinar can be found on Swedish Life Cycle Centers Youtube Channel or watch it below.
+In January 21, 2021 Tomas Ekvall, Marie Gottfridsson and Maja Nellström presented the results at a webinar.
+You can find a recording of the webinar on Swedish Life Cycle Centers Youtube Channel or watch it below.